nhatbui/pysuite/pookeeper/README.md

 * All guarantees associated with a ZooKeeper ensemble
 * Znodes API
     * sync

+# Unit-Tests

+The unit tests are a tremendously important aspect of this project since they attempt to ensure the accuracy of the ZooKeeper implementation.

+# Contributing

+Please add issues, pull requests, anything that you see fit.
+As stated above, this is an academic (as in 'for my personal understanding', not as in 'for a grade') so any feedback would be extremely helpful.

 # "This is a very unfortunate name"